CATcher-org/CATcher/docs/developer-notes.md

 ### E2E Testing

-#### How the E2E tests work

-E2E Tests are currently run using [Protractor](http://www.protractortest.org/#/) testing framework with the following stages.
-1. Build CATcher using `test` architecture.
-   - Using `test` build configuration located in `angular.json` under `projects.catcher.architect.configurations` we build a version of CATcher within a test environment that replaces `src/environments/environment.ts` with `src/environments/environment.test.ts` on runtime.
-This allows for the feeding of information into the application to differ its actions in comparison to the default / production environments.
-2. Provide Test Environment Information
-   - The Test Environment (in `src/environments/environment.test.ts`) provides information such as,
-     - Login Credentials (Username).
-     - User Team and Tutorial Information.
-     - "Test Mode" activation by setting `test` property to `true`.
-3. Mock Service Injections
-   - Data reflected in the environment file then assists the application in replacing some existing services with those that bypass specific functions that are irrelevant to E2E Testing.
-This includes Authentication Bypassing, Backend API Simulation (so that tests can be carried out in isolation) and others.
-   - These Service Injections are carried out in the respective `*-module.ts` files with the help of Factories (located in `/src/app/core/services/factories`) that check the current build environment and make the Service Replacements accordingly.
-4. Browser Action Injections using Protractor
-   - With the application ready for testing, we then utilize `Protractor` to devise test cases that are located in the `/e2e` directory.

-#### Protractor Configuration

-- Protractor primarily requires the `*.conf.js` files to define E2E Testing Environments (this includes Browser Details, Base URL, etc...)
-- The base configuration data is stored in `protractor.base.conf.js` which is then extended by separate configuration files for individual browsers as well as the CI/CD pipeline.
-- E2E Tests are typically split into `Page-Objects Files` and `Test Files` in accordance with the [Protractor Style Guide](http://www.protractortest.org/#/style-guide) (more information regarding the interaction between the aforementioned filetypes can be found there).
-- E2E Tests are also grouped into suites based on the Application's Phase (i.e. Login, Bug-Reporting).
-Currently defined suite information is located in the `protractor.base.conf.js` file as well.

 #### Running E2E Tests

 E2E Tests can be executed by using `npm run e2e` which conducts testing  using the default `protractor.conf.js` in the Chrome Browser.